onflow/flow/flips/20210824-fcl-tx-payer-service.md

 ## Design Proposal

 > Disclaimer: The following is an example implementation for what _might_ work.
 All possible solutions are not limited to just the following.
-You're completely free to approach the problem however you choose, even if it differs extensively from the thoughts below.
+You're completely free and encouraged to approach the problem however you choose, even if it differs extensively from the thoughts below.

 When creating a transasction to be sent to the blockchain, FCL expects authorization functions for each of the roles for that transaction to be specified.